-156 Exhibit C-0028, para 77.2.3.
+154 Exhibit C-0028, para 77.2.3.

-- 312. Secondly, the allegations made by the Committee were unsupported by evidence, and/or the Committee failed to provide BSGR with the purported evidence on which they were based or (where evidence was provided) that was patently incomplete.
-For example: - (i) In its letter of 26 December 2012 and in the following months, BSGR made multiple requests to the Technical Committee for disclosure of the evidence that it purported to rely upon.157 It was not until 7 May 2013, over six months after the date of the Allegations Letter, that the Technical Committee provided any documents, and even then it was only a handful of documents.158 This was obviously not the entirety of the evidence and on 4 June 2013 Skadden Arps again requested that the Technical Committee produce all the evidence on which it relied.159 This request was ignored until a further six months later, when on 4 December 2013, the Technical Committee disclosed evidence it purported to rely on in support of its allegations, again in incomplete form.160 This was over one year since the date of the Allegations Letter, and only three working days before a hearing was scheduled to take place. - (ii) The "evidence" that was disclosed by the Technical Committee was incomplete and relied on by the Technical Committee without question.
+- (i) In its letter of 26 December 2012 and in the following months, BSGR made multiple requests to the Technical Committee for disclosure of the evidence that it purported to rely upon.
+155 It was not until 7 May 2013, over six months after the date of the Allegations Letter, that the Technical Committee provided any documents, and even then it was only a handful of documents.
+156 This was obviously not the entirety of the evidence and on 4 June 2013 Skadden Arps again requested that the Technical Committee produce all the evidence on which it relied.
+157 This request was ignored until a further six months later, when on 4 December 2013, the Technical Committee disclosed evidence it purported to rely on in support of its allegations, again in incomplete form.
+158 This was over one year since the date of the Allegations Letter, and only three working days before a hearing was scheduled to take place. - (ii) The "evidence" that was disclosed by the Technical Committee was incomplete and relied on by the Technical Committee without question.
 It related in its entirety to the false allegation that BSGR colluded with Ms Mamadie Touré, presenting no evidence in respect of the multiple other allegations in the Allegations Letter.
-Furthermore, the main evidence to support this one allegation was an affidavit from Ms Touré, which BSGR had (and still has had) no opportunity to test by way of
+Furthermore, the main evidence to support this one allegation was an affidavit from Ms Touré, which BSGR had (and still has had) no opportunity to test by way of cross examination, and which, as stated by Skadden Arps on behalf of BSGR "refers to a wholly incredible and unsupported set of events and our client considers this to be an entirely concocted, self-serving

-157 Exhibit C-0055; Exhibit C-0028, para 79.1.
+155 Exhibit C-0054; Exhibit C-0028, para 79.1.

-158 Letter from the Technical Committee to VBG-VALE BSGR Guinea dated 7 May 2013 (Exhibit C-0071).
+Letter from the Technical Committee to VBG-VALE BSGR Guinea dated 7 May 2013 (Exhibit C-0071).

-159 Letter from Skadden Arps to the Technical Committee dated 4 June 2013 (Exhibit C-0072).
+Letter from Skadden Arps to the Technical Committee dated 4 June 2013 (Exhibit C-0072).

-160 Letter from the Technical Committee to VBG-VALE BSGR Guinea dated 4 December 2013 (Exhibit C-0073).
+Letter from the Technical Committee to VBG-VALE BSGR Guinea dated 4 December 2013 (Exhibit C-0073).